Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 * What would you like to see added or removed from Beaver Botanica?
 * If there was one change you could make to Beaver Botanica, what would it be?
 * Did you find Beaver Botanica useful and will you use Beaver Botanica in the future?

+# Reflections
+### Adison Daggett

+### Kathryn Butler

+### Luke Scovel

+### William Brennan
+1) I learned that a constant feedback loop is required in order to deliver a product that meets customer expectations.
+Meetings with teachers and TA's can help clarify project requirements and reduce grading confusion.
+2) I learned that frequent communication between members of the group helps a lot in reducing ambiguity and increasing efficiency.
+It's a good idea to communicate what features you're working on.
+3) I learned that working on the project early helps with getting familiar on how to use the necessary tools/languages.

+### Anshu Avinash

+### Finlay Curtiss

+### Jake Thompson